Tom Odell: Activism

 In February 2016, Tom began a long-standing relationship with Choose Love / Help Refugees and has worked with them throughout his career.
 Actor Jude Law and singer Tom Odell were among a host of famous faces who took to the stage at the Jungle camp in Calais in a bid to raise the plight of refugees.

 In 2017, Tom Odell played an intimate one-off show to help raise money for refugees in Calais, Greece, Syria and beyond for the charity.
 In September of that year, Tom performed to raise money for refugees as part of the Give A Home series with Amnesty International.

 In March 2022, Tom performed at a series of events aimed at raising awareness and aid for Ukraine.
-While working with Choose Love on the ground there getting aid to refugees, Tom performed spontaneously in Bucharest as Ukrainian refugees arrived on trains from Kiev.
+While working with Choose Love on the ground there getting aid to refugees, Tom performed spontaneously in Bucharest as Ukrainian refugees arrived on trains from Kyiv.
 Tom performed at a concert, along with Ed Sheeran and others, which raised over £11M for Ukraine.
 Tom also performed in a concert in Bucharest which raised over €1M for the Red Cross effort in Ukraine.

 In 2022, a remix of Another Love by Tom Odell and Tiesto was used to help raise money for Ukraine.
 Another Love appeared on UK’s Official Charts after becoming a viral protest song for Ukraine and women in Iran.

 In August 2023, the song “Streets of Heaven” was re-released in conjunction with Everytown.org to raise money and awareness for gun control in America.

 Personal life

-Odell married model and artist Georgina Odell (née Somerville) in November 2023.
+Odell married model and artist Georgina Odell in November 2023.